lv-researcher/data_science_interview/README.md

 Please find an .ipynb notebook with the code and answers for the 3 sections in the data_science_interview.pdf

-Additionally, there is an html copy of each notebook so you can view the output in your browser if you are not familiar with jupyter notebooks

 And for section 3 there is also a slide pack pdf

+It should be possible to view the notebooks with the answers directly from github

+But there is also an html copy of each notebook that you can download and view in your browser

 The notebooks have been developed in Python 3